QuiteAFancyEmerald/Holy-Unblocker/README.md

 The primary location for any client side navigation scripts is `./views/assets/js/common.js`.
 This file is primary used for Omnibox (Search Engine) functionality, swapping proxy options and linking games.

 - `getDomain`: This constant is used for specifying any subdomains to remove when appending a URL into the omnibox.
-- `goFrame`: This specifies the stealth frame used for InvisiProxy LTS
+- `goFrame`: This specifies the stealth frame used for Holy Unblocker LTS
 - `sx`: This constant specifies the search engine you want to be proxied whenever a user types something in that isn't a URL
 - `search/uvUrl/sjUrl`: These functions specify and parse the queries used for submitted URLs
 - `RammerheadEncode:` This constant is a dependency for Rammerhead parsing and querying